kayahr/console-shim/README.txt

 no alternative logging facility is present then a dummy console is emulated which silently ignores all logging attempts.

-Here is a list of some major browsers, their problems with standard console support and the solution console-shim uses to fix the problems:
+Here is a list of some major browsers, their problems with native console support and the solution console-shim uses to fix the problems:

 Firefox 3 (without Firebug) and Internet Explorer 6-7: